 Making an appeal to the SEND Tribunal can be daunting to begin with.
 But having to attend the Hearing virtually may leave you feeling even more overwhelmed, especially if you’re not used to using tech in your everyday life.

-And even if you regularly take part in video calls, the SEND Tribunal use their own video platform to carry out Hearings.
+Even if you regularly take part in video calls, the SEND Tribunal use their own video platform to carry out Hearings.
 But don’t worry.
-If you’re appeal is with the English Tribunal service, you’ll have a tech-check 30 minutes before the Hearing begins, if your appeal is with the Welsh Tribunal service this is likely to be a few days before.
+If you’re appeal is with the English Tribunal service, you’ll have a tech-check 30 minutes before the Hearing begins.
+If your appeal is with the Welsh Tribunal service, your tech-check will likely be a few days before.

 We understand if you still feel nervous about the Hearing, as we know how emotional and stressful it can be when discussing something as important as your child’s education.